obarthel/amiga-smbfs/README.md

 #### 5.1.6. `DOMAIN=WORKGROUP/K`

-This option may be omitted, in which case the **smbfs** program will use `WORKGROUP` as the domain name.
+This option may be omitted, in which case the **smbfs** program will ask the file server about the workgroup which it is a member of.
+Should the server fail to respond with this information, the **smbfs** program will use `WORKGROUP` as the domain name.

 You should not need to specify the name of the work group or domain which the file server to connect to is a member of.
 However, if you do need to use it, you must make sure that the name is not longer than 16 characters.
 The name you provide will be translated to all upper case characters.